fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

-## Next Redux Wrapper along with Redux Persist (& redux-thunk too) - A boilerplate for NEXT JS projects with persistent global state
+## Next Redux Wrapper along with Redux Persist (& redux-thunk too) - A ready boilerplate for NEXT JS projects with persistent global state ✨

-My problem was that I needed a simple persistent global state for my Next.js website.
+I just needed a simple persistent global state for my Next.js website.
 This is a redux boilerplate and I wrote it for myself at first to speed up my future project.
+Now I added extensive comment to help people understanding the whole implementation.

 Using a persistent global state in a Next js website is much more daunting than I thought!
 See my angry [tweet](https://twitter.com/fazlulkarimweb/status/1266463218265812992) 😂.
 You have to have a solid understanding of client-side and server-side rendering & how Next js is dealing with it!
 Obviously don't forget about the persistency feature and some performance drawbacks in the case of server-side rendering.
 So I created this boilerplate containing a classic counter app example.